-(In the beginning of the lecture, Freud, Darwin and Nietzsche were execrated as people who stripped man of his human dignity.
-Yet Freud, Darwin and Nietzsche in their respective fields concentrated on man's struggle for existence - Freud in the conscious and subconscious realm, and Darwin in the war among the species.
+(In the beginning of the lecture, Freud, Darwin, and Nietzsche were execrated as people who stripped man of his human dignity.
+Yet Freud, Darwin, and Nietzsche in their respective fields concentrated on man's struggle for existence -- Freud in the -- in the conscious and subconscious realm, and Darwin and the war among the species.
 And Nietzsche more or less glorified the whole subject of war.
-Now aren't they more or less apostles in keeping with the manifest destiny of war or the idea that war is the process in the unfolding of civilization?)
+Now aren't they more or less apostles in keeping with the manifest destiny of war or the idea that war is the -- is the process in the unfolding of civilization?)

 I'm delighted that you ask this question.
 Obviously you are right.
-But it has been said of all these four men, in order to show you the paradox in which this - their doctrines move, that they are the Devil's elixir for Christianity.
-That is, they have shown this, the Devil's side, the night side of our life as still in existence and still necessary - and always necessary.
-This spur of the fear, of the desire, of the great passions, the lust for power, you see, all the class conflict, but showing at the same time the necessity of transcending this conflict, not by their preaching, but by painting the situation so -- into such intolerable terms that something -- men, we were driven out of our complacency, and had to do, and were perhaps better -- more willing to do anything than -- through all preachings of Christianity for 1900 years.
-It has been -- Nietzsche been, I think rightly, called the negative preacher has Christianity, you see, the Devil's elixir for the revival of Christian faith.
-There is some great depths in this; that as long as we kept this black undercurrent of war, of belligerency, in our nature, you see, under cover -- or just call it in general the sinful state of man -- it was not really conjured up from its depths couldn't be mastered.
-It is really at this moment that Hell has risen.
-But when Hell rises, it can be redeemed.
-As long as it is -- we blind to it and don't look into the abyss, you see, it will always explode.
+But it -- it has been said of all these four men, in order to -- to show you the paradox in which this -- their doctrines move, that they are the devil's elixir for Christianity.
+That is, they have shown this, the devil's side, the night side of our life as still in existence and still necessary -- and always necessary.
+This spur of the fear, of the desire, of the great passions, the lust for power, you see, all the class conflict, but showing at the same time the necessity of transcending this conflict, not by their preaching, but by painting the situation so -- in -- such intolerable terms that something -- men, we were driven out of our complacency, and had to do -- and were perhaps better -- more willing to do anything than -- through all preachings of Christianity for 1900 years.
+It has been -- Nietzsche has been, I think rightly, called the negative preacher of Christianity, you see, the devil's elixir for the revival of the Christian faith.
+There is some great depth in this: that as long as we kept this black undercurrent of war, of belligerency in our nature, you see, under cover -- or just called it in general the sinful state of man -- it was not really conjured up from its depths and couldn't be mastered.
+It is really at this moment that hell has risen.
+But when hell rises, it can be redeemed.
+As long as it is -- we are blind to it and don't look into the abyss, you see, it will always explode.
 It will always break up.
-As soon as -- that's what I would try to tell you when I said -- spoke of this creature of war which has to be conjured.
-The other conflicts, too -- it is true -- you are right, sir -- that in confronting, you see, ourselves with this, we enter really an era in which we will allow the demons of Hell speak, and not to conquer.
+As soon -- that's what I have -- tried to tell you when I said -- spoke of this creature of war which has to be conjured.
+The other conflicts, too -- it is true -- you are right, Sir -- that in confronting us -- ourselves with this, we enter really an era in which we will allow the demons of hell to speak, and not to conquer.
 I mean, to be there, and not to conquer.

-May I remind you that this Christian church has tried to organize itself as Heaven in the first thousand years.
+May I remind you that this Christian church has tried to era- -- organize itself as Heaven in the first thousand years.
 If you go to the famous monasteries on the promontory of Athos, in Greece, you will still find this -- the heavenly hosts organized there, in full swing.
 They are so heavenly that not even a feminine chicken is allowed into the monastery there.
 No sex.